 • take into account the strict law requirements for a Will to be considered valid by the state probate court; and

-Your lawyer can also help plan other aspects of your estate such as whether you need to appoint a guardian for your children, a trustee to run your business or whether an elderly relative needs to remain in your home after you are gone and a myriad of life circumstances that are particular to you.
+Your lawyer can also help plan other aspects of your estate, such as whether you need to appoint a guardian for your children, a trustee to run your business, or an elderly relative to remain in your home after you are gone, and a myriad of other life circumstances that are particular to you.

-If you or someone you know wants more information or needs help or advice in preparing a valid Will, please contact us on 0407 534 594 or 0407 171 626 or email info@catronsimmons.com.au.
+If you or someone you know wants more information or needs help or advice in preparing a valid Will, please contact us 0407 171 626.

 Need legal advice?
 Catron Simmons can help.